 Asset Protection Lawyer New Haven, CT

 When a person files for bankruptcy in Connecticut, the goal is to give the person filing a fresh financial start.
 This means being able to either discharge debts in a Chapter 7 bankruptcy or come up with a debt repayment plan in a Chapter 13 bankruptcy.
 The goal is also to be able to keep as much of your property as you can through property exemptions.
-An asset protection lawyer New Haven Connecticut clients recommend from the Law Offices of Ronald I. Chorches can help.
+An asset protection lawyer in New Haven, CT from the Law Offices of Ronald I. Chorches can help.

 The state of Connecticut allows bankruptcy filers to choose federal exemptions.
 Your attorney will evaluate your case and advise which exemptions – state or federal – will benefit you more.
-In states that allow filers to choose, there is also a residency requirement of living in that sate for a minimum of at least two years.
-If you have lived in your state less than two years, then you would be required to use the exemptions of the state you lived in during the six months prior to moving to the state you live in now.
+In states that allow filers to choose, there is also a residency requirement.
+Residents must have lived in that sate for a minimum of at least two years.
+If you have lived in your state less than two years, then you would be required to use the exemptions of the state you lived in during the six months prior.

-If you have assets that are not protected by property exemptions, your attorney can work with you before you file for bankruptcy to determine the best way to protect those assets is.
-This can take some time, which is why it is so critical to contact an attorney when you know that you are struggling financially but before any creditors have taken legal action, such as initiating foreclosure action or filing a civil lawsuit to collect what is owed to them.
+If you have assets that are not protected by property exemptions, your attorney can work with you before you file for bankruptcy.
+A lawyer will determine the best way to protect your assets.
+This can take some time, which is why it is so critical to contact an attorney when you know that you are struggling financially.
+Importantly, contact an attorney before any creditors have taken legal action, such as initiating foreclosure action or filing a civil lawsuit to collect what is owed to them.

-In some situations, the best way to protect your assets is to file for Chapter 7 bankruptcy instead of Chapter 13 and see if the trustee will accept fair market value of the item or items you want to keep.
+In some situations, the best way to protect your assets is to file for Chapter 7 bankruptcy instead of Chapter 13.
+This will determine if the trustee will accept fair market value of the item or items you want to keep.
 If the item is purchased, it saves the trustee the time and costs of having to sell the items themselves.
 Since this option is somewhat complicated, working with an asset protection lawyer in New Haven, CT is important.

 When people think of asset protection, not normally does one conjure up the thought of bankruptcy.
 Many people may find themselves in bankruptcy court at some point in their lives.
-A proper asset protection in New Haven, Connecticut can draft a plan that can help them avoid losing all of their assets provided that the asset protection plan was established well in advance of any creditor difficulties.
+A proper asset protection in New Haven, Connecticut can draft a plan that can help them avoid losing all of their assets.
+However, the asset protection plan should be established well in advance of any creditor difficulties.
 This approach will give people a reasonable chance of coming out of bankruptcy with a decent amount of assets.

 When a bankruptcy petition is filed, the court will consider all interests in the property of the debtor at that point, but will also issue what is legally referred to as a stay.
 This means that all creditors, collectors, and repossessors must immediately cease their activities.